zoiyamorell/Mini-Challenge_W25/README.md

 - **Contours & Binarization:** After preprocessing the dataset to include only grayscale images with lesion, this next step figures out the contours frOm the grayscale images.

 - **Algorithm Comparison:** This step is where the finished dataset is run through a sample machine learning algorithm, then the dataset is adjusted as needed to ensure results are positive.
-The results are then compared between unprocessed, preprocessed, and contour datasets
+The results are then compared between unprocessed, preprocessed, and contour datasets.

-- **Github Organization & Presentation:** The results from the previous step are compiled for presentation
+- **Github Organization & Presentation:** The results from the previous step are compiled for presentation.

 ## Discussion (Observations)